• Skip to main content

 • There’s no use trying again.

-To believe any of these statements, you must be deceived.
+For Christians to believe any of these statements, they must be deceived.
 Every one of them has something false about it.
+What Jesus has done for believers removes the permanence of these statements and breathes hope into the hopeless, life into the lifeless.

 Sin is probably the best definition of failure.
-It completely misses what God wants for your life.
-Without God, you are defective because of sin.
-But God has stripped sin of its power.
-So it does not have a significant lasting effect.
+It completely misses what God wants for us.
+Without God, we are defective because of sin.
+However, God, because of His love, has stripped sin of its power and permanent consequences.
+So it does not have a significant lasting effect for believers.

 Let’s reconsider the definition of failure, but include God this time.
-A worst-case definition of failure considers it to be only a temporary set-back.
+A worst-case definition of failure considers it to be a temporary setback.
+That’s because God works for our ultimate good.
+We are on the same side.

-Failure implies some kind of ending.
+Failure implies finality.
 But because God is an eternal being, endings do not exist for Him.
 Any moment in time is not the final word on your situation.

-Failure implies some kind of hopelessness.
+Failure implies hopelessness.
 But God is an endless supply of hope.
 Nothing can defeat God.
 Nothing can defeat God’s plans.
 Nothing can defeat God’s people.
-Nothing can defeat you.

-You can always learn from your experience, even if it seems like an abysmal failure.
-God is ready to give you another chance.
-You can start again in a stronger position.
+We can always learn from our experiences, even if they seem like abysmal failures.
+God is ready to give us another chance.
+We can start again in a stronger position.

 I sought the Lord, and he answered me; he delivered me from all my fears.
 Those who look to him are radiant; their faces are never covered with shame.
 This poor man called, and the Lord heard him; he saved him out of all his troubles.
 The angel of the Lord encamps around those who fear him, and he delivers them.